Floorp-Projects/Floorp/remote/test/puppeteer/docs/api.md

 > See [`this article`](https://www.howtogeek.com/202825/what%E2%80%99s-the-difference-between-chromium-and-chrome/) for a description of the differences between Chromium and Chrome. [`This article`](https://chromium.googlesource.com/chromium/src/+/lkgr/docs/chromium_browser_vs_google_chrome.md) describes some differences for Linux users.

 #### puppeteer.product
-- returns: <[string]> returns the name of the browser that is under automation ("chrome" or "firefox")
+- returns: <[string]> returns the name of the browser that is under automation (`"chrome"` or `"firefox"`)

 The product is set by the `PUPPETEER_PRODUCT` environment variable or the `product` option in [puppeteer.launch([options])](#puppeteerlaunchoptions) and defaults to `chrome`.
 Firefox support is experimental.

 ### class: BrowserFetcher

-BrowserFetcher can download and manage different versions of Chromium.
+BrowserFetcher can download and manage different versions of Chromium and Firefox.

 BrowserFetcher operates on revision strings that specify a precise version of Chromium, e.g. `"533271"`.
 Revision strings can be obtained from [omahaproxy.appspot.com](http://omahaproxy.appspot.com/).

+In the Firefox case, BrowserFetcher downloads Firefox Nightly and operates on version numbers such as `"75"`.

 An example of using BrowserFetcher to download a specific version of Chromium and running Puppeteer against it: